|

 Pros:

-- One bill to pay
+• Only one bill to pay

 Cons:

-- A yearly contract with PrimeTel and a €42,72 deposit required
+• A yearly contract with PrimeTel is required

-- Not very wide coverage
+• Not very wide coverage

-- If you already have a CYTA phone line you will need to switch to PrimeTel which can take a couple of weeks
+• If you already have a CYTA phone line you will need to switch to PrimeTel which can take a couple of weeks

-If you have tried the broadband services of PrimeTel please write a review about your positive and/or negative experiences.
-If your review is based on past experiences please include the time period you have been using PrimeTel.
 Please post reviews about PrimeTel only, and not about any other ISP or service.
 However feel free to compare PrimeTel with other companies offering similar products.
-Don't forget to cast your vote with your rating for PrimeTel.

-User Rating: 3.33 out of 5 after 6 votes
+User Rating: 2.68 out of 5 after 28 votes

-Reviewer: inuser
+reviewer: inuser

 I have been connected to Primetel for a couple of months now and the service looks fine.
 I have to restart the modem every now and then but other than that all is fine.
 The internet speed is great, the channels are ok, I am not using the phone so much. for 25 pounds a month I think its a bargain.